 22.4 if a tenant arranges for repairs to be carried out under clause 22.3, the lessor must, as soon as practicable after the repairs are carried out, reimburse the tenant for any reasonable expense incurred by the tenant in arranging for those repairs to be carried out and paying for those repairs.

-Electricity: Yes /No

-Gas: Yes /No

-Water: Yes /No
+LESSOR’S ACCESS TO THE PREMISES

 23. The lessor, property manager or person acting on behalf of the lessor, can only enter the premises in the following circumstances:

 23.1 in any case of emergency;